NFL players searching for a big payday shouldn’t eliminate any potential suitors. That could only drive down the asking price.

 “He said he’d like to play in Los Angeles or Chicago, narrowing focus to three teams.”

-Allen began his NFL career as a third-round pick for the Chargers during the 2013 NFL Draft.
+Allen began his NFL career as a third-round pick for the Chargers in the 2013 NFL Draft.
 At the time, the Chargers still played in San Diego, but apparently Allen didn’t mind the move to Los Angeles.

-In 15 games with the Bears during 2024, he had 70 catches for 744 receiving yards and seven touchdowns.
+In 15 games with the Bears during 2024, Allen had 70 catches for 744 receiving yards and seven touchdowns.
 Allen only averaged 10.6 yards per catch, but he was always more of a possession receiver.
 He hasn’t posted more than a 13.7 yards-per-reception average since his rookie season.

 Last fall, Allen eclipsed the 11,000-yard mark for his career.
-He will enter the 2025 season 26 receptions shy of 1,000.
+He will enter the 2025 season just 26 receptions shy of 1,000.

 How Much Will It Cost the Bears To Bring Back Allen?